-For units that combust MSW and produce steam, CO2 emissions using Tier 2 methodology are calculated using Equation 2-9.
-This equation may also be used for other solid fuels listed in Table 2-5 as long as steam is generated by the unit.
+For units that combust MSW and produce steam, $CO_2$ emissions using Tier 2 methodology are calculated using Equation 2-9.
+This equation may also be used for other solid fuels listed in Table 2-5 if steam is generated by the unit.